What exactly do we mean by ‘Change Readiness’?

 How do you calculate readiness for change?

-Assessment tools like this use a specifically designed set of questions to capture the feelings and perceptions of those involved in and those affected by the change being assessed.
+Assessment tools use a specifically designed set of questions to capture the feelings and perceptions of those involved in and those affected by the change being assessed.
 The responses are used, along with the latest behavioural research and change best practice, to predict the level of engagement and thereby the likelihood of positive change outcomes.
 Most importantly the insights should point to specific actions that can be taken to improve engagement and thereby increase the likelihood of a good outcome.

 We see this approach as an essential part of any important change and complements the more traditional change management approaches typically used in organisations.
 It’s a way of measuring their effectiveness, so that approaches can be adjusted based on real data rather than instinct alone.